Roman Empire: Pax Romana

 The 200 years that began with Augustus's rule are traditionally regarded as the Pax Romana ("Roman Peace").
 The cohesion of the empire was furthered by a degree of social stability and economic prosperity that Rome had never before experienced.
 Uprisings in the provinces were infrequent and put down "mercilessly and swiftly".
 The success of Augustus in establishing principles of dynastic succession was limited by his outliving a number of talented potential heirs.
 The Julio-Claudian dynasty lasted for four more emperors—Tiberius, Caligula, Claudius, and Nero—before it yielded in 69 AD to the strife-torn Year of the Four Emperors, from which Vespasian emerged as the victor.
 Vespasian became the founder of the brief Flavian dynasty, followed by the Nerva–Antonine dynasty which produced the "Five Good Emperors": Nerva, Trajan, Hadrian, Antoninus Pius, and Marcus Aurelius.

-Among the so-called “Five Good Emperors,” Hadrian (r.
-117–138) is particularly noted for consolidating the empire’s frontiers and embarking on ambitious building projects throughout the provinces.
+Among the so-called "Five Good Emperors", Hadrian is particularly noted for consolidating the empire's frontiers and embarking on ambitious building projects throughout the provinces.
 In Judaea, which had long been the center of Jewish national and religious life, his reign marked a decisive turning point.
-After earlier Jewish resistance to Roman rule, Hadrian visited the region in 129/130 CE and refounded Jerusalem as the Roman colony Aelia Capitolina, naming it after his family (Aelius) and the Capitoline Triad.
+After earlier Jewish resistance to Roman rule, Hadrian visited the region in 129/130 AD and refounded Jerusalem as the Roman colony Aelia Capitolina, naming it after his family (Aelius) and the Capitoline Triad.
 The refoundation overlaid the destroyed Jewish city with a new Roman urban plan, and included the construction of a Temple to Jupiter on the site of the former Jewish Temple.
 Later tradition and archaeological evidence also indicate a Temple of Venus near the site of the Holy Sepulchre.

-Hadrian’s measures, combined with restrictions on Jewish practices, helped spark the Bar Kokhba Revolt (132–135 CE).
+Hadrian's measures, combined with restrictions on Jewish practices, helped spark the Bar Kokhba Revolt (132–135 AD).
 After crushing the uprising, Roman forces expelled most Jews from Jerusalem, barring their entry except on certain days, and rebuilt the city as a statement of imperial power and domination.
-Most scholars consider Hadrianic Aelia to have been unwalled, with free-standing gate complexes (such as the northern gate beneath today’s Damascus Gate) rather than a continuous defensive circuit.
+Most scholars consider Hadrianic Aelia to have been unwalled, with free-standing gate complexes (such as the northern gate beneath today's Damascus Gate) rather than a continuous defensive circuit.